 By the end of the simulation, the MAB optimized the experiment to achieve roughly 700 more conversions than if traffic was held constant.

 Does the multi-armed bandit algorithm work with Multivariate tests and Web Personalization?

 Yes.
 To use a MAB in a Multivariate test (MVT), select Partial Factorial.
 In the Traffic Mode dropdown, select Multi-armed Bandit.

-In Optimizely Web Personalization, you can apply MAB on the experience level.
+In Optimizely Web Personalization, you can apply a MAB on the experience level.
 This works best when you have two variations aside from the holdback.

 How often does the Multi-armed bandit make a decision?

 The MAB model is updated hourly.
 If you need a different frequency for model updates, you can contact Optimizely.

 Why is a baseline variation listed on the Results page for my multi-armed bandit campaign?

 In MVT and Web Personalization, your Results page still designates one variation as a baseline.
 However, this designation does not actually mean anything because MABs do not measure success relative to a baseline variation.
 It is just a label that has no effect on your experiment or campaign.

 You should not see a baseline variation in the Results page when using a MAB with an Optimizely Web Experimentation or Optimizely Feature Experimentation experiment.

 What happens if I change my primary metric?

 If you change the primary metric mid-experiment in a Web Experimentation MVT or Web Personalization, the MAB begins optimizing for the new primary metric instead of the one you originally selected.
 For this reason, do not change the primary metric once you begin the experiment or campaign.

 What happens when I stop or pause a variation?

 How do multi-armed bandits handle conversion rates that change over time and Simpson's Paradox?

 Optimizely Experimentation uses an exponential decay function that weighs recent visitor behavior more strongly to better adapt to the effect of time variation more quickly.
 This approach gives less weight to earlier observations and more weight to recent ones.

 Also, Optimizely Experimentation reserves a portion of traffic for pure exploration so that time variation is easier to detect.